PabloLuisMolinaBlanes/RadioPlatform/README.md

 # RadioPlatform - A Platform for Radio Amateurs

-RadioPlatform is an Angular platform thought for radio amateurs to have a safe place to chat and manage their next purchase of equipment.
+RadioPlatform is an Angular platform thought for radio amateurs to have a safe place to chat and manage their equipment.

 # Objectives
 * Users can share antennae used for their equipment, along with transceivers they may use, and make it known to other radio amateurs.